browserengineering/book/book/embeds.md

             # ...
 ```

-Again, these dirty bits move to the `Frame` because they relate to the
+Again, these dirty flags move to the `Frame` because they relate to the
 frame's part of rendering.

 Unlike images, iframes have *no [intrinsic size][intrinsic-size]*: